Cray-HPE/docs-csm/operations/network/management_network/dell/vlan.md

 show vlan [VLAN]
 ```

-## Expected Results
+## Expected results

 1. Administrators can create a VLAN
-2. Administrators can assign a VLAN to the physical interface
+1. Administrators can assign a VLAN to the physical interface

 [Back to Index](../README.md)